Skip to main content

 Java and JavaScript for Android devices; Swift for Apple iPhones and iPads

-Another possible goal is to become a full stack developer gaining some familiarity with several different languages.
+Another possible goal is to become a full stack developer by gaining some familiarity with several different languages.
 Such a choice can open up more work opportunities, particularly for jobs that use multiple languages.

-JavaScript
+I. JavaScript

-• Flexibility.
-It’s compatible with all major browsers.
+• Flexibility: It’s compatible with all major browsers.

-• Speed.
-Applications load and run rapidly.
+• Speed: Applications load and run rapidly.

+II.
 HTML and CSS

 HTML is the backbone of a web page.
 It lays out the page and tells browsers how to display it.
 An especially useful feature is the ability to hyperlink to other web pages and media files.